-State law requires written minutes of all committee meetings and meetings shall be recorded as well.
+State law requires written minutes of all committee meetings and meetings shall be recorded.
+Under public meetings law, the recordings must be preserved for one year after the meeting minutes are approved.
+Council Rules state the recordings must be preserved for five years after approval of the written minutes.
 The staff liaison or a committee member may take minutes.
 Minutes must contain the following information:

-- (a) members present; - (b) motions, proposals, resolutions, orders, ordinances and measures proposed and their disposition; - (c) results of all votes and the vote of each member by name; - (d) the substance of any discussion on any matter; and - (e) a reference to any document discussed at the meeting.
+- (a) members present; - (b) motions, proposals, resolutions, orders, ordinances and measures proposed and their disposition; - (c) results of all votes and the vote of each member by name;

+- (d) the substance of any member discussion on any matter; and - (e) the name of the public commentor and the topic written on the public comment form submitted to staff; - (f) a reference to any document discussed at the meeting.